 When I thought that 2016 was a terrible year for me, I was wrong.
 2017 continued to tank to a new level of crappiness.
 There were many frustrating things–one after another.
 It was like when I asked, “How much worse could 2017 be?”, it was like a challenge to the universe.
 So stuff happening in real life obviously affected how much time I have for this blog or attempted to keep some sort of activity.
-I did better than last year regarding updates, but that was a lot of effort, because I’m still way behind on some news that I wanted to talk about.
+I did better than last year regarding updates, but that was a lot of effort because I’m still way behind on some news that I wanted to talk about.
 Yet no time or more like didn’t feel like it at the moment.
 I continued to get drained to another level that I thought might not be possible–like several days before.
-Then the pattern just repeat itself at different intervals.
+Then the pattern just repeated itself at different intervals.
 I think somewhere along the way, I ended up revamping my blog by getting rid of the too random posts.
 Like those general update ones.
-Although my blog already is random on many levels, but I didn’t want to just post for the sake of placeholders too much.
+Although my blog already is random on many levels, I didn’t want to just post for the sake of placeholders too much.
 Anyway, here are some stats for this year.

-Fan Fiction: Complete failure–unlike what I promised last year about getting things done.
-I started looking over some of the fan fics again and managed to get going on some, but I can’t promise on how fast it would be rolled out.
+Complete failure–unlike what I promised last year about getting things done.
+I started looking over some of the fanfics again and managed to get going on some, but I can’t promise how fast it would be rolled out.
 I’ll get it out when I’m happy with what I wrote.

 I used “You’re Always Beautiful” to start the year, thinking that if I continue to retain some sense of positiveness, somehow things will get better.
 But it didn’t.
 Anyway, how was this year regarding translations?
 I didn’t realize I was that productive.
 Mostly, I tried to push the majority of 183 Club’s songs out.

 I didn’t want to do this update like I said last year.
 However, I felt like I needed to persuade myself to continue on.
-Not to mention, I want to keep some sort of teeny, tiny bit of hope that 2018 will actually be better.
+Not to mention, I want to keep some sort of a teeny, tiny bit of hope that 2018 will actually be better.
 So we’ll see, right?

 Yes, the production wrapped up recently.
 (Click here for article.)

 Eric actually posted some pictures of the celebration on his Facebook.
 He, of course, thanked the cast and crew for their hard work throughout.
 Most of the cast and crew that posted had nothing but praises for Eric as a first time producer.
-So now we wait since it’s going to take awhile for post-production work.
+So now we wait since it’s going to take a while for post-production work.
 (Obviously, I know, but just excited to see what it would be like.)

 *All images were collected around the net hence belonging to their rightful owners.